Troubleshoot Asset Inventory polling issues in SAM

 - If multiple registry keys share the same display name, filter by display name, version, and related Windows updates so only records for a specific asset appear in the Software Inventory widget and are saved in the Orion database.

-The following Success Center articles contain additional tips:
+These Success Center articles contain more details:

 - Asset Inventory polling of Windows updates via WMI may stop processes on monitored machines